Pennsylvania’s Restoration Strategy

 One of Pennsylvania's big challenges is that of antiquated data.
 DEP has been actively working with conservation districts, agricultural industry leaders, other state and federal agencies in order to track and report more previously implemented practices to ensure accounting of existing implementation.

 One of the measures taken by DEP is a collaborative effort with PDA, Penn State and other stakeholders to complete a comprehensive, voluntary farm survey to locate, quantify and verify previously undocumented BMPs.
 A second survey is being conducted in 2020 in four counties who have developed their Countywide Action Plans—Adams, Franklin, Lancaster and York.

 We want Pennsylvania farmers to obtain maximum credit, both publicly and in the Bay model, for the good work they are doing to restore local water quality.

-DEP is also working to set up a state of the art mobile platform for data collection across the entire watershed that will provide a standardized method of delivery for all county conservation districts.
+DEP has developed a state-of-the-art mobile platform for data collection across the entire watershed that will provide a standardized method of delivery for all county conservation districts.

 Pennsylvania’s Restoration Strategy - Chesapeake Bay Agricultural Inspection Program

 As part of the Chesapeake Bay Restoration Strategy, DEP and participating county conservation districts (CCDs) follow the Standard Operating Procedure (SOP) for the Chesapeake Bay Agricultural Inspection Program (BCW-INSP-018) when conducting inspections on agricultural operations.
 The inspections conducted as part of the Chesapeake Bay Agricultural Inspection program are completed to ensure compliance with agricultural planning requirements found in the Pennsylvania Clean Streams Law.
 In the 25 counties with participating CCDs, the CCD conducts the inspections.
 In all remaining counties within the Chesapeake Bay watershed, DEP personnel conduct the inspections.